doficia/project-cordon-sprites/README.md

 The radiation and mutants are not the only sources of harm in Project Cordon.
 The survivors of the apocalypse formed three factions with conflicting goals, interests and discliplines.
 This makes a restless battle between the three - with the effort to conquer strategic points, sabotage others' infrastrucutre and demand drastical tax.
 Their - namingly the Resistance, Entropy, and Hazard - only mutual interest is to repel global attacks and prevent irreversible damage to the ecosystem in the dynamic world of Project Cordon.

 ![Factions](markdown/factions.png)

+**With Hacktoberfest 2017 we are calling out to you to make this all possible with quality artwork.**

+We have been planning a community-driven art repository hosted on GitHub for a while - rewarding every contributor with paid goods in Project Cordon and making our assets available for independent game developers out there who are struggling with programmers' art like we do.

+Right now we are looking for sprites to be able to back the wide range of items in the game.
+If interested, please see CONTRIBUTING.md.